 A meeting was convened on October 23rd, 2018 at the West Virginia Department of Agriculture Regional Agriculture Center in Moorefield to solicit input from managers representing all West Virginia agricultural agencies.
-The purpose of the meeting was to discuss goals and program capacity to aid in developing a WIP3 "input deck" that includes the agricultural BMPs to be implemented in West Virginia's Chesapeake Bay drainage by 2025.
-The outputs of that meeting formed the basis for management actions planned for the agriculture sector and have been incorporated in the CAST scenario for the WV WIP3.
+The purpose of the meeting was to discuss goals and program capacity to aid in developing a WIP3 "input deck" that includes the agricultural best management practices to be implemented in West Virginia's Chesapeake Bay drainage by 2025.
+The outputs of that meeting formed the basis for management actions planned for the agriculture sector and have been incorporated in the CAST scenario for the Draft West Virginia WIP3.